Cloud computing: Software as a service (SaaS)

-Mobile "backend" as a service (MBaaS)

-In the mobile "backend" as a service (m) model, also known as "backend as a service" (BaaS), web app and mobile app developers are provided with a way to link their applications to cloud storage and cloud computing services with application programming interfaces (APIs) exposed to their applications and custom software development kits (SDKs).
-Services include user management, push notifications, integration with social networking services and more.
-This is a relatively recent model in cloud computing, with most BaaS startups dating from 2011 or later but trends indicate that these services are gaining significant mainstream traction with enterprise consumers.

-Serverless computing or Function-as-a-Service (FaaS)
+Serverless computing

-Serverless computing is a cloud computing code execution model in which the cloud provider fully manages starting and stopping virtual machines as necessary to serve requests, and requests are billed by an abstract measure of the resources required to satisfy the request, rather than per virtual machine, per hour.
-Despite the name, it does not actually involve running code without servers.
-Serverless computing is so named because the business or person that owns the system does not have to purchase, rent or provide servers or virtual machines for the back-end code to run on.

-Function as a service (FaaS) is a service-hosted remote procedure call that leverages serverless computing to enable the deployment of individual functions in the cloud that run in response to events.
-FaaS is considered by some to come under the umbrella of serverless computing, while some others use the terms interchangeably.
+Serverless computing allows customers to use various cloud capabilities without the need to provision, deploy, or manage hardware or software resources, apart from providing their application code or data.
+ISO/IEC 22123-2:2023 classifies serverless alongside Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) under the broader category of cloud service categories.
+Notably, while ISO refers to these classifications as cloud service categories, the National Institute of Standards and Technology (NIST) refers to them as service models.

 Deployment models

+"A cloud deployment model represents the way in which cloud computing can be organized based on the control and sharing of physical or virtual resources."
+Cloud deployment models define the fundamental patterns of interaction between cloud customers and cloud providers.
+They do not detail implementation specifics or the configuration of resources.

 Private

 Private cloud is cloud infrastructure operated solely for a single organization, whether managed internally or by a third party, and hosted either internally or externally.
 Undertaking a private cloud project requires significant engagement to virtualize the business environment, and requires the organization to reevaluate decisions about existing resources.
 It can improve business, but every step in the project raises security issues that must be addressed to prevent serious vulnerabilities.
 Self-run data centers are generally capital intensive.
 They have a significant physical footprint, requiring allocations of space, hardware, and environmental controls.
 These assets have to be refreshed periodically, resulting in additional capital expenditures.
 They have attracted criticism because users "still have to buy, build, and manage them" and thus do not benefit from less hands-on management, essentially "[lacking] the economic model that makes cloud computing such an intriguing concept".